Bethesda Terrace and Fountain is beautiful at any time of year.

-At its center, Bethesda Fountain measures 26 feet high and 96 feet wide and is one of the city’s largest fountains.
-It’s a desirable spot to meet friends, take a date, walk your dog, or find some alone time.
+At its center, Bethesda Fountain measures 26 feet high and 96 feet wide.
+It is one of the city’s largest fountains, and a desirable spot to meet friends, take a date, walk your dog, or find some alone time.

 “Angel of the Waters”

 Bethesda Fountain is the main feature on the lower section of Bethesda Terrace.
 The elegant sculpture, designed by Emma Stebbins in 1868 and later unveiled in 1873, is the grand focal point.
 The eight-foot bronze angel statue, also known as Angel of the Waters, sits atop the fountain with four cherubs at the base signifying Temperance, Purity, Health, and Peace.
 This quintessential monument is recognized as one of the most beautiful and frequented fountains in the world.

 The terrace was one of the earliest structures built in the park, beginning in 1859 and completing in 1863.
 It sits at the end of the leafy promenade known as “The Mall” (my personal favorite area of the park) and lords over the Lake and Loeb Boathouse.